 9. Ten-month-old Russell Jr. (“R.J.”) is battling liver cancer.
 To get to the hospital for R.J.’s chemotherapy infusions, father and son take a train, a bus and a shuttle.
 Along the way, R.J. naps and takes in views of the Atlanta skyline from the comfort of his dad’s chest.

-10. While visiting his leukemia-fighting granddaughter, Grandpa Roger noticed several families having difficulty transporting their child—and his or her medical equipment—through our hospitals.
+10. While visiting his cancer-fighting granddaughter, Grandpa Roger noticed several families having difficulty transporting their child—and his or her medical equipment—through our hospitals.
 So Roger enlisted help from several local organizations to create a device that safely connects I.V. poles to red wagons for in-hospital transport.
 But he didn’t stop there; he also coordinated a donation of more than 40 brand new Radio Flyer wagons.

 Know another Children’s dad or granddad fit for this list?
 Tell us about him in the comments thread below.
 Happy Father’s Day!